THE WOMEN’S FUND AT NINETEEN:

 2016+ FUTURE FOCUS

 The Task Force recommendations have set a bold, shared agenda for regional partners who care about economic justice for women.
-In 2016, we will initiate collaborative Working Groups to carry forward the action plans.
+In 2016, we initiated collaborative Working Groups to carry forward the action plans.